kubernetes-sigs/kueue/keps/1282-requeue-strategy/README.md

 ## Summary

-Introduce new options that allow administrators to configure how Workloads are placed back in the queue after being after being evicted.
+Introduce new options that allow administrators to configure how Workloads are placed back in the queue after being after being evicted due to readiness checks.

 ## Motivation

 ### Goals

-Allow administrators to configure requeuing behavior based on the reason the Workload is being requeued.
+* Allowing administrators to configure requeuing behavior to ensure fair resource sharing after workloads fail to start running after they have been admitted.

 ### Non-Goals

+* Providing options for how to sort requeued workloads after priority-based evictions (no user stories).

 ## Proposal

-Make queue placement after preemption configurable at the level of Kueue configuration.
+Make queue placement after pod-readiness eviction configurable at the level of Kueue configuration.

 ### User Stories (Optional)